Skip to main content

 What is Auto-Pilot?

-Auto-Pilot is a premium guild setting that automatically creates name and PFP filters for every allowlisted member.
-When an allowlisted member changes their username, nickname, or profile picture, Hashbot automatically updates the filters — so impersonators are always caught, even if the real user changes their identity.
+Auto-Pilot is a premium guild setting that automatically creates name and PFP filters for every allowlisted and manager member.
+When a protected member changes their username, nickname, or profile picture, Hashbot automatically updates the filters — so impersonators are always caught, even if the real user changes their identity.

 No commands needed.
 Just enable the setting and manage your allowlist — Hashbot handles the rest.